rbjaxter/budhud/README.md

 To enable uber percentage showing below your crosshair, navigate to `\budhud\resource\ui\hudmediccharge.res` and find the section titled "Medic Uber % Below Crosshair".

 ### Medic Rainbow Ubercharge
-To enable the rianbow uber charge for medic, navigate to `\budhud\scripts\hudanimations_tf.txt` and find the section titled "Medic Rainbow Uber Flash".
+To enable the rainbow uber charge for medic, navigate to `\budhud\scripts\hudanimations_tf.txt` and find the section titled "Medic Rainbow Uber Flash".

 ### Disabling the Health Cross and Moving the Buff Health
 If you'd like to disable the health cross, navigate to `\budhud\resource\ui\hudplayerhealth.res` and find the section titled "Health Cross".